 example GNGGA nmea sentence at 09:11:33 UTC with msl altitude of 111.7m

 You can check the difference between WGS84 and MSL altitudes reported by the GNSS in Settings -> Status.
-It is important to note that some, rather cheap phones, might not be equipped with the NMEA capability.
+It is important to note that some, rather cheap phones, might not be equipped with the capability to provide NMEA sentences.

 The Flight Level is the barometric altitude for a reference pressure of 1013.25hPa.
 The flight level itself is reported in hundreds of feet.
 With that a flight level of FL95 refers to 9500 feet which in turn equals roughly 3000 meters.
 This is the altitude assuming a standard mean sea level pressure of 1013.25 hPa.
 Whenever the true mean sea level pressure is higher than 1013.25 hPa the flight level reported will be lower than the MSL altitude and vice versa.
 The idea of flight levels can be summarized as to provide the capability to fly on different or rather separated flight levels (in terms of altitude) using just the (calibrated) barometer and an agreed reference pressure.